At our clinic, we offer the full range of general dermatology assessment and treatment.

 - Any skin-based problem that is worrying or concerning you.

-Dermatology consults at our clinic are generally less than 15 minutes.
-If our schedule permits, and your recommended treatment involves a laser or therapy that we perform in our clinic, there is a possibility that we can perform the treatment immediately after your consult with the dermatologist.
+If our schedule permits, and your recommended treatment involves a laser or therapy that we perform in our clinic, there is a possibility that we can perform the treatment immediately after your consult with the Dermatologist.
 If this does not suit you, or our schedule is too full, we will schedule your treatment at a mutually convenient time.
 As some treatments can take several hours, patients often opt for making a separate appointment for treatment.

-If the dermatologist recommends a surgical treatment, we can perform small surgeries, such as biopsies and excisions, here in our clinic.
-Patients will often require local anaesthetic for such procedures, and this, again, may mean a separate treatment appointment might be more suitable.
+If the Dermatologist recommends a surgical treatment, we can perform surgical procedures, such as biopsies and excisions, here in our clinic.

 General Dermatological Health